bencoveney/dotnet-container/README.md

 - Add a database (container, cloud deployment plan incl. migrations etc).
 - Add cache busting.
 - Add an `/info` endpoint or extend the healthcheck.
-- Extend the app with some simple functionality to demonstrate the end-to-end functionality.